mrismanaziz/Reforestation/README.md

-## Why do bees have sticky hair?
-Because they use honey combs!
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.